Meet our Worcester, MA Team!

 Meet Our MA Kid Board

 Simon Eber, 17, founded the Worcester chapter in 2016 while attending eighth grade at Forest Grove Middle School.
 Looking to honor the concept of “tikkun olam” (performing acts of kindness to repair the world), he was wanted to give back and make a difference in his city and the Simons welcomed him.
 In 2017, he raised $7,000 himself to launch the two initiatives that define the chapter: providing birthday parties to kids 5-12 and customized, fully stocked backpacks to rising at-need middle schoolers.
 Nothing makes Simon prouder of than how his chapter has grown and impacted the city since then.
 He is honored to represent Simon Says Give and all the joy it brings.
 When he started the Worcester Chapter, he did not set any goals except to directly impact as many kids as he could.
-Now in his final year of high school, he still can’t believe how far the chapter has come: 1500 middle school backpacks filled with supplies and 130 kids celebrated and counting.
-In addition to Simon Says Give, Simon plays lead guitar in several bands and was selected in 2019 as a national a 2019 School of Rock All Star.
+Now in his final year of high school, he still can’t believe how far the chapter has come: 1500+ middle school backpacks filled with supplies and 150 kids celebrated and counting.
+In addition to Simon Says Give, Simon plays lead guitar in several bands and was selected as a national School of Rock Allstar in 2019.
 He climbs competitively and works at a rock climbing gym, plays soccer, participates in Model UN, and eats everything he possibly can, especially sushi and all Asian food and barbecue.
 He is a senior at Saint John’s High School in Shrewsbury.

 Chloe Hsu, 16, is in tenth grade at Worcester Technical High School.
 She started volunteering at our annual backpack assembly in May 2018 and then took an entire day off from school that June to help us deliver more than 150 of those backpacks to students.
 She loves cooking, singing, an hanging out with friends in addition to helping out with Simon Says – Give Worcester where she has elevated the style of everyone around her.
 She is looking to run bigger projects in the future!